fulgor/q2a-lang-de-formal/README.md

 https://www.question2answer.org/

 ## Project-Status: ##
-**These files will work with Q2A version 1.8.
-However, translation is still incomplete.**
+**These files will work with Q2A version 1.8 frontend.
+(Translation of backend is incomplete.)**

 * Added new strings from Q2A version 1.8 to language pack of Q2A version 1.7.
-* Started translation of new strings.
+* Frontend: new strings of 1.8 are translated.
-* `qa-lang-admin.php` and `qa-lang-options.php` of 1.8 included.
+* Backend: `qa-lang-admin.php` and `qa-lang-options.php` of 1.8 included.
 * Started translation of `qa-lang-admin.php`.

 ## How to install language pack: ##